syncfusion-content/wpf-docs/wpf/Themes/Theme-Studio.md

 * Material Light Blue
 * Material Dark Blue

+## Creating Custom Theme

-## Customizing theme color from Theme Studio
+### Customizing theme color from Theme Studio

 In theme studio utility, each theme has a unique common variable list.
-When user change the common variable color code value, it will reflect in all the Syncfusion WPFcontrols.
+When user changes the common variable color code value, it will be reflected  in all the Syncfusion WPF controls.
 All Syncfusion WPF control styles are derived from these theme-based common variables.
 This common variable list is handled inside the theme studio application for customizing theme-based colors.

 Let us now see the step-by-step procedure to launch and work with the theme studio utility below.